 With the second generation of FLAGs now up and running, there is a growing number of project examples from the past and the present which can inspire other actions aimed at developing fisheries and aquaculture areas around Europe, be it through economic, environmental or social support and investment.
 The project descriptions and short stories below give an insight into some of the local projects funded by the FLAGs, while the methods provide helpful examples of effective programme management, ranging from community outreach to FLAG self-assessment.

-Society and culture, Cultural heritage, Education and training, Youth
+Short circuits, Gastronomy, Society and culture, Education and training, Youth

 The North of Tyne FLAG has linked up with a local food NGO to deliver a programme aimed at inspiring young trainee chefs to use more seafood.
 The initiative is focused on raising the awareness and profile of local and lesser-known fisheries products, while also tackling youth unemployment.

 To promote the local shellfish activity and its products, a FLAG redevelops an area overlooking the bay where its cockle pickers work and installs a shallow outdoor pool for kids, heated with excess hot water from the nearby leisure centre.

 New technology, Environment, Circular economy, Climate change, Energy, Infrastructure

 The fishing organisation of Bustio has become the first in Spain to become self-sufficient in renewable energy for its on land operations.
 By making an environmental commitment to reduce carbon emissions, it is saving around €10 000 a year on electricity.

 New technology, Environment, Fisheries resources, Small-scale and coastal fisheries, Cultural heritage

 By engaging local fishermen in the development and testing of environmentally-friendly fish traps, the Baltic Sea FLAG is paving the way for sustainable fisheries along its coast in a wider context of adding value to the local catch.